plotly/academy/_react/1-introduction.md

 React.createElement('h1', {className: 'heading'}, 'Hello World');
 ```

 The children (the third argument), where it now says `'Hello World'`, can also be another ReactElement!
-Lets say we want to add a `<div>` with a `wrapper` class around our heading, we could pass our heading element to another element as a child:
+Let's say we want to add a `<div>` with a `wrapper` class around our heading, we could pass our heading element to another element as a child:

 ```JS
 React.createElement('div', { className: 'wrapper' },